 Although many of us would find any excuse to spend more time in the yard or dine in a natural setting, the winter weather is too cold for this.
 The bitter months of winter aren’t welcoming while the evenings can get chilly even in summer.
-That is why both domestic properties and commercial business buy outdoor patio heaters to provide warmth when external temperatures are off-putting.
+That is why both domestic properties and commercial businesses buy outdoor patio heaters to provide warmth when external temperatures are off-putting.

 Even so, there’s one thing that puts many people off – the operating costs associated with outdoor patio heaters.
 Restaurateurs and pub landlords will try their best to protect their profit margins because the market conditions and economy of today can change anytime.
 Then again, many homeowners are conscious of utility bills, which may skyrocket from an added expense of heating.

 Thankfully, outdoor patio heaters can provide warmth to party guests and homeowners without incurring heavy bills.
 But, what exactly are the costs of running outdoor patio heaters?
 Are they really expensive to operate?
+Are outdoor patio heaters expensive to operate?

 Outdoor Patio Heater Running Costs